ogomezm/Arm32v7-Alpine/README.md

 Alpine Linux for Arm32v7 automated docker images generation.

-As up today latest means 3.6.2 [27th of June 2017] "Downloading Alpine release notes not implemented yet"
+As up today latest means X.X.X [9th of may 2018] "Downloading Alpine release notes not implemented yet"

 - This repository gets the Alpine Arm32v7 files from : http://dl-cdn.alpinelinux.org/alpine/latest-stable/releases/armhf/
 - It uses a CircleCI job to download updated sources.